mariadb-edwardstoever/mariadb_review/README.md

 This script will create a small schema of a few tables and views called "mariadb_review".

 It is important that this script not replicate to a slave so that you can get independant results on each server.
-Thus, the script is run
+Thus, the script is run with:
 ```
 SET SESSION SQL_LOG_BIN=OFF;
 ```

 There are three ways to run this script.
-Edit the script and change values for @TIMES_TO_COLLECT_PERF_STATS and @DROP_OLD_SCHEMA_CREATE_NEW
+Edit the script and change values for @TIMES_TO_COLLECT_PERF_STATS and @DROP_OLD_SCHEMA_CREATE_NEW.
+Each +1 added to @TIMES_TO_COLLECT_PERF_STATS will extend the total run 1 minute.
+For a 10 minute run, set it to 10.
 - Quick run: Gather performance statistics for a few minutes.
 ```
 Set @TIMES_TO_COLLECT_PERF_STATS=30;